kmiermans/markdown_views/README.md

 # How it works
 For now, tags are not automatically detected and have to be manually specified.
 At the top of parse.py, enter your parameters.
 It's all pretty self-explanatory.

+# How I use it
+I have a bash alias for committing changes to my markdown file with a single command.
+To that bash alias, I added a command to automatically run the markdown_views.
+It looks like this:
+`alias push="cd /Users/karsten/Documents/notes && git add -A && git commit -m\"from macbook\" && git push && python3 markdown_views/parse.py"`

 # Re-use
 Fork, branch, share and re-use any way you like!